 Michael loved to buy CD’s and had a collection that would rival the inventory of any FYE store.
 We as a family would like to offer our condolences to one of the last remaining CD & Record stores, Scotti’s of Summit, for their future loss in revenue.

 Michael had a body that was built to hug, and he most certainly gave the best of them.
 He very often would even give them to himself out of excitement and joy.

 Michael has made such an impact on the world around him and we have been blessed to have been touched, shaped, and molded by him.
 Michael most certainly was an inspiration and teacher for the 14,007 days that he was a part of this world.
 It is true that not all superheroes wear capes; he was ours.

 Michael was preceded in death by his father, Jeffrey D. Batliner; his maternal grandparents, Wayne and Connie Pinkerton; as well as his paternal grandparents, “Papa” John and Katherine “Kitty” Batliner.
-He is survived by his ever loving and relentless advocate, his mother, Deanna L. Batliner; his step-father, Paul Larsen; his sister, Michelle Batliner; his step-mother, Nancy Batliner; his half-brother, Adam Batliner; his nephew, Eli Elkins; and a multitude of adoring aunts, uncles, step-sisters, cousins, friends, and fans.
+He is survived by his ever-loving and relentless advocate, his mother, Deanna Batliner; his step-father, Paul Larsen; his sister, Michelle Batliner; his nephew, Eli Elkins; his step-mother, Nancy Batliner; his half-brother, Adam Batliner; his step-sisters, Alexis Azpeitia, Claire Andreas and Jane Larsen; and a multitude of adoring aunts, uncles, cousins, friends and fans.

 In lieu of flowers, memorial donations may be given in Michael’s memory to the Tim Tebow Foundation at support.timtebowfoundation.org.
 Michael’s family wishes to thank the foundation for the remarkable gift and joy Night to Shine had provided him two weeks prior.
 It truly was a Night to Shine and that is what Michael did, shine.